tabedzki/tank-lab-to-nwb/data_mapping_notes.md

 ###### See Position for introduction to block and trial structure within the struct
 * log.block(j).start contains an array of datetime information for the start of epoch j
 * log.block(j).duration contains the number of seconds epoch j lasted for
-* log.block(j).trial(k).start contains a float of the time difference (in seconds) between the start of the first epoch (not the session start time!) and the start of trial k [can they triple chech this?]
+* log.block(j).trial(k).start contains a float of the time difference (in seconds) between the start of the first epoch (not the session start time!) and the start of trial k [can they triple check this?]
 * log.block(j).trial(k).duration contains the duration (in seconds) of trial k of epoch j

+[I noticed that there is overlap between end and start times of consecutive epochs on the order of 0.1 seconds or so.
+Similarly, some but not all of the trials partially overlap on the order of a few microseconds or so.
+Is this a feature of their system?]

 Since trials are concatenated in NWBFiles distinct from but in line with the actual epochs, the trial intervals will have to be pulled and assembled in order.